The Property Crimes Division is organized into eight details:

 We have setup a webpage concerning ID Theft, Fraud and Scams with advice in how to avoid becoming a victim.
 To learn how not to be a victim check our Fraud Prevention page.

 Embezzlement cases can be especially difficult crimes to investigate.
 In cooperation with the Pima County Attorney’s Office, the protocol is to have these cases “trial ready” before an arrest is made.
 To assist us in preparing case for investigation, please download and complete the Embezzlement Package .
-This will help us present your case to the County Attorney’s Office.

 Some helpful precautions to help you from becoming a victim: